I’m sure you’ve heard many people talking about goals and objectives as if they’re the same thing. You may even believe this yourself.

 If you’re not a foodie, then you might prefer to think about music…

-Rarely does a solo voice or instrument sound amazing on its own.
-It’s when it’s combined with other voices and instruments that the magic really begins.
+A solo voice or instrument can sound amazing on its own.
+But it’s when it’s combined with other voices and instruments that the magic really begins.
 Suddenly, there are harmonies, counterparts, and different textures and dynamics to the sound.
+It becomes whole and more comprehensive.
+It isn’t simply one beautiful sound, it is a cacophony of melodies and notes that can entice feelings and even propel or inspire people into action.
 Orchestral music is a great example of this, with its multi-layered symphonic sound captivating the minds of listeners.

 What Are Objectives?